Betta fish are often sold without an aquarium filter because they are able to live in smaller tanks or bowls.

 In a betta’s natural environment, which includes rice paddies, small pools, and ponds, this ability to breath air is a huge advantage.

-It allows betta fish to survive drought and low water conditions until the next rainstorm occurs.
+In the wild, betta fish are able to survive drought and low water conditions until the next rainstorm occurs.

-But, in captivity, rainstorms do not refresh the betta’s water conditions.
-Instead, a betta fish must rely on you to change the water.
+But, in captivity, betta fish rely people to change the water.

-But, betta fish truly thrive when given a planted tank with a filter and heater.
+The most ideal environment for a betta fish in captivity is a planted tank of 3+ gallons with a filter and heater.

 How Do Aquarium Filters Work?